zapier/visual-builder/docs/_docs/basic.md

 - The username that users enter in the Zapier authentication form when adding your app—enter {% raw %}`{{bundle.authData.username}}`{% endraw %} to include that
 - Output fields from your app's authentication test API call, referenced with {% raw %}`{{bundle.inputData.field}}`{% endraw %} variables, replacing `field` for your API output field name.

+Learn more in our [Connection Label documentation](https://zapier.github.io/visual-builder/docs/auth#label).

 Click _Save & Continue_ when finished to save your authentication settings.

 Then, test your authentication, adding a real account to ensure Zapier can successfully connect to your app and use your test API call.
-Check our [Authentication Testing docs](https://zapier.github.io/visual-builder/docs/auth#test) for more deatils, common errors you may encounter, and how to resolve those.
+Check our [Authentication Testing docs](https://zapier.github.io/visual-builder/docs/auth#test) for more details, common errors you may encounter, and how to resolve those.